ketanbodas/manage-card-deck/README.md

 This repository provides a module to manage deck of cards via rest endpoints.

 Code is divided into two packages -
 1. **deck** - This package contains the types and functions to manage decks.
-This has a exposed struct types for Card and Deck and exposed functions (`CreateNewDeck`) to create new deck, open a deck (`OpenDeck`) and draw cards(`DrawCards`).
+This has exported struct types for Card and Deck and exported functions to create new deck (`CreateNewDeck`), open a deck (`OpenDeck`) and draw cards (`DrawCards`).
 2. **api**  - This package contains the [gin](https://github.com/gin-gonic/gin) based http server which provides endpoints to manage deck of cards.
-This package has a single exposed function called `StartServer`
+This package has a single exported function `StartServer` which starts a server on port 3000

 Test cases (>95% coverage) are written using [testify](https://github.com/stretchr/testify)